Elisabeth of Sicily, Duchess of Bavaria

-Elisabeth of Sicily (1310–1349) was a daughter of Frederick III of Sicily and Eleanor of Anjou.
-Her siblings included: Peter II of Sicily and Manfred of Athens.
+Elisabeth of Sicily (1310 – 21 March 1349) was the daughter of Frederick III of Sicily and Eleanor of Anjou.
+Her siblings included Peter II of Sicily and Manfred of Athens.

 Marriage and issue

 On 27 June 1328 Elisabeth married Stephen II, Duke of Bavaria, son of Louis IV, Holy Roman Emperor and Beatrix of Silesia-Glogau.
 The couple had three sons and a daughter, they were: